Welcome to our Forest School

 Reception Class Forest School every Wednesday morning all year round.

-TERM 6 / Year 2 on Thursday afternoons.
-Year 5 on Friday afternoons.
+TERM 2 / Year 6 on Friday afternoons.

 For health & safety it is important we have extra parent help during these sessions.
 If you are able to assist please contact the School Office as we require all parent helpers for Forest School to hold a current DBS certificate valid for Newick CE Primary School.